Ford Kuga SUV - Interior & comfort

 Ergonomic if a little unimaginative, the Ford Kuga’s interior shares much with other Fords

 The last Kuga was generally quite refined but was a little noisy on the motorway.
 From our drives so far, it seems that its replacement is better in this regard.
-The 2.0-litre diesel with mild-hybrid tech sounded a little vocal under hard acceleration but it settles down when cruising.
+The 1.5-litre and 2.0-litre mild-hybrid diesels sounded a little vocal under hard acceleration but settle down when cruising.

 We found that the bases of the sports seats fitted to our Titanium-spec test car were a little flat for our liking, making them uncomfortable on longer drives.
 Otherwise, the Kuga features plenty of equipment to take the stress out of the daily commute; lane-keeping assistance, all-round parking sensors, cruise control and hill-start assist all come as standard.